tarantool/front-ui-kit/src/components/PageLayout/readme.md

 Maximum content width is 1280px.
 To break this limit use prop `wide`.

+Also you can use `PageLayoutWithRef` to access component's root DOM element.

 ```js
 import { css, cx } from 'emotion';
 import {